- About Us

 Prevention: Under prevention we carry out the following activities:

-- We carry out educative talks in churches, social groups, in schools and we use the local media.
+We carry out educational talks in churches, social groups, in schools, and we use the local media.
 Here we emphasize the dangers of human trafficking and the consequences.
 We have a lot of deaths mainly from the young people who died outside the community and many families do not know how or when they died, they receive their bodies and bury them and the story ends there.
 We use this as a tangible example as it is affecting so many families.

 2. We carry out sensitization to the young people in schools and in the youth groups in villages.